 Flora Italay which is predominantly a restaurant but does have a live DJ most nights twiddling knows on a console and churning out family friendly chillout music.
 Nice place to hang out at sunset and enjoy a Pina Colada or two.
 At the far southern end of the beach, Pilot Bar and nearby beach restaurants also have early evening Happy Hours catering to guests at the large resorts nearby.

 In Kai Bae, Mojito Lounge is the go to place for proper cocktails including a wide variety of mojitos.
 They also have a pool table and usually a DJ late night.
 200 metres away Filou lounge, already mentioned in the Live Music section is worth visiting too.
 Down by the sea, SALT, a modern, vaguely hipster bistro by the pool at Coral Resort has great views across the bay making it ideal for a sunset drink.
 But, for the best cocktails in Kai Bae and probably Koh Chang, El Barrio Mexican restaurant.
 Guaranteed they be some of the best you have tried anywhere.
-Top shelf alcohol and freshly pressed juice mixed by a bartender who knows her stuff.
+Top shelf alcohol and freshly pressed juice, expertly mixed by a bartender who knows her stuff.

 A ‘must try’ for cocktail fans on Lonely beach is Margaritaville, on the main road near BB Divers.
 As the name suggests it specialises in Margaritas but also gets rave reviews for the great food and music.